Journalists and Activists Should Not Expose Their Sources and Comrades for Convenience

 In this article, Mike Small, editor of Bella Caledonia, begins: “I ‘sign-in’ to my phone with my fingerprint.”

 No journalist or activist should use fingerprint (or face) recognition on their phone.
 While seductively convenient, it's dangerous.
-Police aren’t allowed to force you to give them your password so they can get into your phone, but they’re allowed to force you to open it with your fingerprint.
+Police are not allowed to force you to give them your password so they can get into your phone, but they are allowed to force you to open it with your fingerprint.
 This exposes not only the owner of the phone, but everyone they communicate with.
 A strong password, entered every time you check your phone, is surely worth the inconvenience.

 Also published on The Harbourmaster's Loug